Schadenfreude in the Digital Public Sphere: A cross-national and decade-long analysis of Facebook news engagement: Related Work

-Social media platforms are not merely channels for information transmission but also affective infrastructures that privilege the capture and circulation of emotion~\cite{papacharissi2014affective, highfield2016everyday}.
-Platform dynamics such as ranking, recommendation, and social endorsement tend to elevate content that provokes strong reactions, with high-arousal and moralized messages exhibiting clear diffusion advantages~\cite{berger2012viral, brady2017moral}.
-Experimental and observational evidence further indicates that emotions can spread through network ties~\cite{kramer2014emotional} and that sensational or provocative items travel faster and farther than sober corrections~\cite{vosoughi2018truefalse}.
-In such environments, affect is not incidental to communication but a central driver of visibility, interaction, and reach.
-Within this context, schadenfreude is well positioned to gain traction by combining the attention advantages of high-arousal, moralized content with the social resonance of group identity~\cite{berger2012viral, brady2017moral}.
-Headlines about a political rival’s downfall, for instance, can elicit glee that is readily stylized and circulated through the vernaculars of networked culture (memes, quips, screenshots), turning private amusement into public performance~\cite{shifman2014memes, milner2016worldmeme}.
-As affective publics gather around such cues, platform affordances and norms further lower the thresholds for visible displays of gloating and collective alignment~\cite{papacharissi2014affective, marwick2011tweet}.
+Social media platforms are not merely channels for information but affective infrastructures that privilege the capture and circulation of emotion~\cite{papacharissi2014affective, highfield2016everyday}.
+Ranking, recommendation, and social endorsement elevate content that provokes strong reactions, with high-arousal and moralized messages exhibiting clear diffusion advantages~\cite{berger2012viral, brady2017moral}.
+Emotions spread through network ties~\cite{kramer2014emotional}, and sensational items travel faster than sober corrections~\cite{vosoughi2018truefalse}.
+Within this environment, schadenfreude is well positioned to gain traction by combining the attention advantages of high-arousal, moralized content with the social resonance of group identity~\cite{berger2012viral, brady2017moral}.
+Headlines about a political rival's downfall can elicit glee readily stylized through memes, quips, and screenshots, turning private amusement into public performance~\cite{shifman2014memes, milner2016worldmeme, papacharissi2014affective, marwick2011tweet}.